-- R1-DEV-01: A CBSD shall support at least one measurement metric that can be reported to the SAS and the CBSD shall indicate the supported measurement reporting capability in the CBSD registration process [Ref-2, 96.39(d)]. - R2-DEV-01: For a CBSD supporting received power reporting before authorization for transmission, it shall, as directed by a SAS, over the entire CBRS band measure the radio frequency energy received over a set of frequency ranges during a measurement interval and report the results to a SAS for each of the multiple frequency ranges in terms of effective received power for each frequency range.
-The measurement bandwidth for each individual measurement shall not exceed 10 MHz - R2-DEV-02: A set of CBSDs may provide, where necessary due to physical limitations of the CBSD antennas and where appropriate for the type of measurement, common signal level measurement(s) for a group of coherent radiators, each of which is registered as a unique CBSD.
+- R1-DEV-01: A CBSD shall support at least one measurement metric that can be reported to the SAS and the CBSD shall indicate the supported measurement reporting capability in the CBSD registration process [Ref-2, 96.39(d)]. - R2-DEV-01: For a CBSD supporting E-UTRA Carrier RSSI [3GPP TS 32.592, 6.1.16, LTE REM Carrier Measurement Parameters] reporting before transmission, it shall, as directed by a SAS, perform Carrier RSSI measurements over the entire CBRS band and report the results to a SAS in multiples of EARFCN, measurement bandwidth, and measured carrier RSSI.
+The measurement bandwidth for each individual measurement shall not exceed 10 MHz. - R2-DEV-02: A set of CBSDs may provide, where necessary due to physical limitations of the CBSD antennas and where appropriate for the type of measurement, common signal level measurement(s) for a group of coherent radiators, each of which is registered as a unique CBSD.
 A coherent radiator group identifier shall be indicated by each CBSD in the group during registration of the CBSDs.

-Informational note: Such a signal level measurement, e.g. received power, is applicable to e.g., Distributed Antenna Systems (DASs), where muting of all but one CBSD to perform individual measurements is not feasible.
+Informational note: Such a signal level measurement, e.g. carrier RSSI for E-UTRA, is applicable to e.g., Distributed Antenna Systems (DASs), where muting of all but one CBSD to perform individual measurements is not feasible.

-- R1-DEV-02: When a CBSD Grant expires, the CBSD shall cease transmissions on the channel within 60 seconds, in accordance with 96.39(c)(2). - R0-DEV-11: End User Device Radios must [shall] also comply with CBSD General Radio Requirements stated above in R0-DEV-05.
+- R1-DEV-02: When a CBSD channel grant expires, the CBSD shall cease transmissions on the channel within 60 seconds, in accordance with 96.39(c)(2). - R0-DEV-11: End User Device Radios must [shall] also comply with CBSD General Radio Requirements stated above in R0-DEV-05.
 [Ref-2, 96.41]. - R0-DEV-12: End User Devices may [shall] not be used as intermediate service links or provide service over frequencies listed in section 96.11 to other End User Devices or CBSDs.
 [Ref-2, 96.3] - R0-DEV-13: End User Devices may operate only if they can positively receive and decode an authorization signal transmitted by a CBSD, including the frequencies and power limits for their operation.
 An End User Device must [shall] discontinue operations, change frequencies, or change its operational power level within 10 seconds of receiving instructions from its associated CBSD.